abhishek0208/clews_gis/user/processing.rst

 Final Step
 ---------------

-Last process includes integrating the raster and shapefile components, by clipping the points shapefile product to the country shapefiles.
+The last step includes integrating the raster and shapefile products, by clipping the points shapefile to the country shapefiles.

 .. code-block:: python